Click the play button to hear an interview with John Bowe and the hosts of The Toastmasters Podcast.

 For individuals and for society, speech training really constitutes the ultimate survival skill.
 It’s what keeps good people engaged with all of life’s fights—in family life, politics, at work, and so on—and keeps us alive for another day, hashing out problems, instead of sulking off to the sidelines, filled with resentment.
 I can’t imagine anything more relevant to our modern-day problems!

-Watch John Bowe's speaker session from the 2020 Virtual Convention.
+Get to know John Bowe even more in his Q&A speaker showcase from the 2020 Virtual Convention.

 Suzanne Frey is senior content strategist at Toastmasters International.